KillerJacKTM05/ChevelleGen/README.md

 ## Version 0.2
 Repeatable training feature added.
 100 epoch training result: AI is not learning from that database.
 (See performance figure)

+## Version 0.3
+Despite the changes and completely newer and bigger dataset, this work failed